HydroModPy/HydroModPy/docs/source/cli/catalog.rst

 hmp catalog
 ===========

-The :command:`hmp catalog` family inspects, queries, and maintains the DuckDB + Zarr catalog of a workspace.
-All actions auto-detect the catalog root by walking up from the current directory; pass ``--workspace`` to point at a different project.
+The :command:`hmp catalog` family inspects, queries and maintains the runs of a project.
+It reads the project index at ``<project>/.hmp/index.duckdb`` and the run directories under ``<project>/runs/``.
+All actions auto-detect the project root by walking up from the current directory to the first ``project.toml``; pass ``--workspace`` to point at a different project.

+The index is derived data. ``reindex`` rebuilds it from the run directories, so nothing a run needs in order to be read, replayed or compared lives only in SQL.

 A run is addressed by **reference**: its name (``cheze_baseline``), a versioned name (``cheze_baseline.v3``), a unique UUID prefix (``9c41aa02``), the full